Learn About GDPR and Website Compliance

 Are your privacy banners affirmative?

-The standard text phrase that is included in Cookie notices is “by using this site, you accept cookies” will not be sufficient under GDPR, as it only suggests implied consent, is ambiguous and generic.
-You will now need granular levels of control with separate consents for tracking and analytics cookies, as well as mechanisms to also signal customer consent.
-They need to make an affirmative action.
+The standard text phrase that is included in most cookie consent banners, “by using this site, you accept cookies,” will not be sufficient under GDPR cookie compliance requirements, as it only suggests implied consent, which is ambiguous and generic.
+You will now need granular levels of control with separate consents for tracking, analytics, and other cookie categories, as well as mechanisms to signal customer consent.
+They need to make an affirmative action to guarantee GDPR compliant cookie consent.

 Have you made it easy to withdraw consent?

 It should be as easy to withdraw as to give consent.
-If consent is withdrawn your company/organization can no longer process the data.
+Furthermore, you need to inform your users how they can exercise this with the help of a GDPR compliant cookie banner.
+If user consent is withdrawn your company/organization can no longer process the data.
 Once consent has been withdrawn, your company/organization needs to ensure that the data is deleted unless it can be processed on another legal ground (for example storage requirements or as far as it is a necessity to fulfill the contract).

 If the data was being processed for several purposes your company/organization can’t use the personal data for the part of the processing for which consent has been withdrawn or for any of the purposes, depending on the nature of the withdrawal of consent.